MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/uninstall-azurerm-ps.md

 # Uninstall the Azure PowerShell module

 This article tells you how to uninstall an older version of Azure PowerShell, or completely remove it from your system.
-If you've decided to completely uninstall the Azure PowerShell, please give us some feedback through the [Send-Feedback](/powershell/module/azurerm.profile/send-feedback) cmdlet.
+If you've decided to completely uninstall the Azure PowerShell, give us some feedback through the [Send-Feedback](/powershell/module/azurerm.profile/send-feedback) cmdlet.
 If you encountered a bug, we'd appreciate it if you [file a GitHub issue](https://github.com/azure/azure-powershell/issues).